 I’m going to be selfish for this post.
-I’m going to write about me.
-Don’t worry, I’m not going to bore you with the details of my favorite food, hobbies or shoe size.
+I’m going to write about myself.
+Don’t worry, I’m not going to bore you with the details of my favorite food, hobbies, or shoe size.

-Last month, when Anthony wrote about ‘The Joy of Traveling as a Couple’, he spoke from the heart, and really hit the nail on the head as to what couples travel is all about.
+Last month, when Anthony wrote about traveling as a couple, he spoke from the heart and really hit the nail on the head as to what couples travel is all about.

-While all that is true, I thought it was important to mention that while having a successful relationship on the road does stem from compromise, communication and understanding, another important factor is taking the time to do things that are just for you.
+While all that is true, I thought it was important to mention that while having a successful relationship on the road does stem from compromise, communication, and understanding, another important factor is taking the time to do things that are just for you.

-Without trying to sound too much like a TV talk show host and shouting, “Go on Girl!
+Without trying to sound too much like a TV talk show host and shouting, “Go on, girl!
 You deserve it!
 Let it be all about YOU!
-Do it for yourself!”, I do believe it’s true that doing things for yourself can lead to twice as many benefits for a couple.
+Do it for yourself!”
+I do believe it’s true that doing things for yourself can lead to twice as many benefits for a couple.
 Being selfish every once in a while can be a good thing.

-Why is “Me Time” important for my relationship?
+Why Is “Me Time” Important for My Relationship?

 While Ant and I do most things together, we have days when we need our own space.
 Sometimes we just need to do our own thing, whether sitting on the beach with our iPod or off doing a hike alone.

 Was I bored?
 Did I get lonely?
 No, I spent the day pampering myself!
 I washed my hair, gave myself a nice mani and pedi, and then lost myself in a good novel.
 I even went out to a local store and stocked up on chocolate.

 Taking time away from your partner and doing what you want for yourself gives you time to relax and recharge, which only helps your relationship.
-You’ve done your own thing, so now you can be ready to listen, compromise and be a loving partner with even more confidence.
+You’ve done your own thing, so now you can be ready to listen, compromise, and be a loving partner with even more confidence.

 Taking time for yourself is such a good thing, but what makes “me time” even more enjoyable is being able to recount your day.
-The day after Ant returned from spear fishing, it felt like we hadn’t seen each other in ages!
+The day after Ant returned from spearfishing, it felt like we hadn’t seen each other in ages!
 We were so excited to chat about what we had done!
 We chatted and laughed about our adventures that night over a bottle of wine and some freshly grilled fish that Ant had caught.

 Don’t be afraid to ask your partner if you can do your own thing for a while.
 Chances are they will want to too!